 I will admit that I was a little nervous to take our son to One World Observatory, but I had to step back and ask myself why.
 For one, I was nervous about safety.
 That might seem silly, but it was in the back of my mind.
 And two, I was nervous that our son was going to ask questions that I couldn't answer.
 He is still very young, and although he understands that the Twin Towers collapsed and that many people died, he doesn't exactly understand how or why.
 That explanation will come in time, especially since we have a boy who is always asking questions!

 I ultimately decided that we can't live our lives in fear.
 I did not want to keep him from a historical landmark because of my own fears of terrorism.
 Fear is what helps to keep terrorism alive and thriving.
-I have a dear friend who lives near the new Freedom Tower, and she told me how quiet and peaceful it was there.
-That helped ease my fears.
-So in we went.
-We decided to drive and took the Holland Tunnel in, but mass transit is also an option.
-NY Waterway ferry is a fantastic option for families, and a super easy way to travel into the city.
+We decided to drive into the city, and we and took the Holland Tunnel in, but mass transit is also an option.
+NY Waterway ferry is a fantastic commute for families, and a super easy way to travel into the city.
 Plus, it's kind of fun!

 Planning Your Trip and Getting There